Skip to main content

 Do & Don't for a Credible Landscape Gardener Cover Letter

-Hiring managers read landscape gardener letters with one question in mind: would this person be useful on a real site next week?
-Clear proof, plant knowledge, and work habits build trust much faster than enthusiasm alone.
+Hiring managers review landscape gardener cover letters with one main question: could this person be useful on a real site next week?
+Clear evidence of plant knowledge, work habits, and reliability builds trust much faster than enthusiasm alone.

 Red Flags That Weaken the Letter